jovelabs/jumpkick/README.md

 # Jumpkick

-This is the demandchain provisioning automation gem.
+This gem provides an easy way to bootstrap software onto an existing system via an SSH connection using ERB templates.
 The name comes from a play on Sun's Jumpstart and RedHat's Kickstart automated provisioning and installation systems.

 ## Installation